tshepang/blog/content/computing/developer of note: Lennart Poettering.rst

 Regardless of the controversy, the fact that Lennart was able to shake up the FLOSS world with two major projects like this makes him among the great developers on the planet.
-He also really put a lot of effort in his projects, portraying great talent while at, as well managing to market his projects very well, at least in my eyes.
+He also really puts a lot of effort in his projects, portraying great talent while at it, as well managing to market his projects very well, at least in my eyes.